Jizanthapus/curse-scraper/README.md

 	1. Rename `sample_userVars.json` to `userVars.json`
 	1. Fill in your values for:
 		* `spreadsheetId` Big random string in the URL of your sheet.
 The demo sheet ID is provided by default.
+		* `processes` The number of processes that the program will launch when making HTTP requests and downloads from Curse.
 		* `localPath` Directory where the program will attempt to place downloaded mod jars.

 ### Variables in `programVars.json`